telerik/ajax-docs/controls/grid/performance/saving-the-grid-viewstate-in-session.md

 ---
 title: Saving the grid ViewState in Session
-page_title: Saving the grid ViewState in Session | UI for ASP.NET AJAX Documentation
+page_title: Saving the grid ViewState in Session | RadGrid for ASP.NET AJAX Documentation
 description: Saving the grid ViewState in Session
 slug: grid/performance/saving-the-grid-viewstate-in-session
 tags: saving,the,grid,viewstate,in,session